fuzing/flutter-rust-audio/README.md

 This framework will allow folks to build audio plugins and applications.

-### This project is currently being developed in **stealth mode** - please reach out to me if you are interested in participating
+### This project is currently being developed in **stealth mode** - please [reach out](https://www.github.com/fuzing) to me if you are interested in participating or learning about this technology

 Goals for the project:
 - Rust as the primary language, but enable use of existing C/C++/ASM code